MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

 6. Near the lower-left corner, click or tap **Create**.

     ![Create an entity](./media/common-data-model-approve/create-button.png)
-7. (optional) When the list of entities reappears, maximize your browser window if it isn't already maximized, and then click or tap the **Type** column header.
-The list is sorted with the custom entities, such as the one you just created, appearing at the top.
+7. (optional) When the list of tables reappears, maximize your browser window if it isn't already maximized, and then click or tap the **Type** column header.
+The list is sorted with the custom tables, such as the one you just created, appearing at the top.

 ## Sign in and create a cloud flow
 1. Open the [Power Automate portal](https://flow.microsoft.com).